ilukaszm/WordsAPP---REST-API/README.md

 ## About project 📖

-This project is simple reast api server with authentication for my **WordsAPP** project, which you can see [here](https://https://github.com/ilukaszm/wordsAPP).
+This project is simple rest api server with authentication for my **WordsAPP** project, which you can see [here](https://https://github.com/ilukaszm/wordsAPP).

 ### Technology stack